 When I headed down to the massage room for my last client of the day, Caymen was happily sifting through her treats from her class party.
-An hour later, when I returned upstairs, Ron and Caymen were in the kitchen.
+An hour later, when I returned upstairs, Ron and Caymen were waiting for me in the kitchen.
 "Look what she found in her goodie bag!"
 And there on the counter was an unmarked pouch of clear liquid.

 On the outside, I stayed completely rational as I praised Caymen for doing the right thing by bringing us something that didn't look appropriate for a treat bag.
 Then I took a picture and calmly sent it to her teacher asking for her input and then naturally I posted the picture to my facebook asking 'What the crap?'
 As you do.